pranavs99/jekyll-now/_posts/2018-08-19-aiml-linear-and-logistic-regression.md

 This method of calculating the slope is known as the __sum of squares method__ because that's what the equation looks like it's doing.
 What you're actually doing is calculating the **covariance** between the predictor and the response variable.
 After we have the slope, we're going to calculate the bias by substituting in any nonzero value of ![_config.yml]({{ site.baseurl }}/images/latexx.gif) and rearranging the equation to isolate ![_config.yml]({{ site.baseurl }}/images/latexb.gif).
 There we have it: our line of best fit.

 You may have wondered why I spend so much time explaining a basic statistical concept to you.
-That's because linear regression in machine learning is exactly the same thing, just with higher dimensions.
-Here's what I mean.

-### Extrapolating to higher dimensions
+That's because it serves as the backbone to understanding the Tensorflow implementation

+### Coding

 Here's a picture of a scatter plot in three dimensions.

+__FINISH THIS 8/27 3:28pm